ndhays/redux-cablecar/README.md

 )
 ```

-This example would send subscribers from the `green` chat room to the `blue` chat room (with a "chat_blue" stream name), keeping them on the same `ChatChannel`.
+This example would send subscribers from the `green` chat room to the `blue` chat room (with a "chat_blue" stream name), while keeping them on the same `ChatChannel`.

 ## Flow
 ###### Broadcasts